kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   other `spec.scheduling` fields immutable after creation.
 This relies on [KEP-4671] that makes `minCount` in `PodGroup`/`PodGroupTemplate` mutable in v1.37 to support workload scaling.
-- Skip `Workload`/`PodGroup` creation when a higher-level controller owns the workload (the Job carries an `OwnerReference` to a registered parent workload), preserving the root-controller-as-compiler principle.
+- Skip `Workload`/`PodGroup` creation when a higher-level controller owns the workload (the Job carries an `OwnerReference` to a parent controller that itself creates and manages the `Workload`), preserving the root-controller-as-compiler principle.
 - Ensure proper ordering of `Workload` → `PodGroup` → `Pod` creation.

 ### Non-Goals